Atlanta Hawks: 1954–1965: St. Louis and the Bob Pettit era

 In 1954, the Hawks drafted Bob Pettit, a future NBA MVP.
-Despite this, the Hawks were one of the league's worst teams, and in 1955 the Hawks moved, this time to St. Louis, Missouri, Milwaukee's rival in the beer industry, and became the St. Louis Hawks.
+Despite this, the Hawks were one of the league's worst teams, and in 1955 the Hawks moved, this time to St. Louis, Milwaukee's rival in the beer industry, and became the St. Louis Hawks.
 Milwaukee would remain without an NBA team until 1968 when the Milwaukee Bucks made their debut.

-In 1956, Bob Pettit captured the league's first official Most Valuable Player award, and the St. Louis Hawks drafted legendary Bill Russell in the first round (second overall pick).
+In 1956, Bob Pettit captured the league's first official Most Valuable Player award, and the St. Louis Hawks drafted Bill Russell in the first round (second overall pick).
 They immediately traded Russell to the Boston Celtics for Cliff Hagan and Ed Macauley, both Hall of Fame members.

 In 1957, the Hawks finished four games under .500.
 However, the Western Division was extremely weak that year; no team in the division had a winning record.
 They won the division title and a bye to the division finals after defeating the Minneapolis Lakers and Fort Wayne Pistons in one-game tiebreakers.
-They then defeated the Lakers in the division finals to advance to the Finals, losing to the Boston Celtics in a double-overtime thriller in game seven.
+They then defeated the Lakers in the division finals to advance to the NBA Finals, losing to the Boston Celtics in a double-overtime thriller in game seven.